University of Puget Sound: Academic buildings

 Other buildings include McIntyre Hall, home of the School of Business and Leadership, the Departments of Economics, Sociology and Anthropology, and International Political Economy; Howarth Hall, home of the School of Education, Office of Diversity and Inclusion, Career and Employment Services, and more; Jones Hall, home of theatre arts, communication studies, and several administrative offices, including the Office of the President; and the Music Building (which is the only building on campus without a name).
 Kittredge Hall, the original student union building, now houses the art department and Kittredge Gallery.
 The Gallery is now affiliated with Tacoma Art Museum.

 Collins Memorial Library houses over 400,000 books and over 130,000 periodicals, is a partial federal government repository, and has substantial microform holdings.
 The Library was named after former trustee Everill S. Collins.
 The current Library building was built in 1954.
 A larger addition was completed in 1974.
-In 2000, a major renovation brought new technology and media resources into the Library's spaces, making it one of the most popular campus gathering places for students.
+In 2000, a major renovation brought new technology and media resources into the Library's spaces.

 Construction for the William T. and Gail T. Weyerhaeuser Center for Health Sciences began in spring 2010.
 At 42500 sqft, the center provides the resources and flexibility needed to support new areas of study in the fields of health and behavioral sciences.
 Specially designed to encourage cross-disciplinary interaction, the center houses Puget Sound's undergraduate departments in exercise science and psychology, graduate programs in occupational and physical therapy, and interdisciplinary program in neuroscience.
 Designed by Bohlin Cywinski Jackson/Seattle, Weyerhaeuser Hall conforms to the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Silver standards.

-Residential buildings

-Harrington, Schiff, Anderson/Langdon, Smith, and Oppenheimer halls make up what is called the "North Quad", and Todd/Phibbs, Regester, Seward, Trimble, and Thomas Hall make up the "South Quad."
-Theme Row, which runs to the south end of campus, contains around 20 different theme houses that students may apply to live in.
-The Music House is the longest standing house, originating in 1989.
-After the Music House, the Outhaus and the Track and Cross Country Theme House are the two longest standing houses.
-There are also about 55 non-theme university-owned houses available.

-Currently around 65% of students live on campus.
-Students are required to live on campus for their first two years of enrollment at the university.

-In 2009, the university upgraded residential Internet bandwidth by more than two-fold, to 100 Mbit/s.
-During that year, a new connection to the Washington State K-20 Educational Network was also installed, bringing the university's aggregate bandwidth to 150 Mbit/s.
-Further bandwidth upgrades have brought student bandwidth to 250 Mbit/s for the 2012-13 academic year.